649000/library-management-api/README.md

 ## Reflection

+This project serves a dual purpose: not only does it effectively manage library resources, but it also serves as a significant learning journey, delving into a spectrum of technologies vital for modern API development and infrastructure deployment.

-NoSQL database has become popular and simpler to use than relational database.
-This project aimed to familiarise with NoSQL database.
-Despite numerous NoSQL databases options out there, AWS DynamoDB was specifically chosen so that it aids my learning in taking the AWS certifications.
+The rise of NoSQL databases has transformed the database landscape, offering simplicity and popularity that diverge from traditional relational databases.
+This project was conceived to familiarize myself with the nuances of NoSQL databases.
+While a myriad of NoSQL options exists, AWS DynamoDB was deliberately chosen to align with my pursuit of AWS certifications.

-The challenging aspect of this project is having a different approach to database design.
-In relational database, designs have to take into account of relationships with the data and conform to normalisation rules.
-However, for NoSQL databases, it takes more of an application-centric approach, concerning with how the application will query data.

-#### Tools used
-1. Postman
-2. Intellij IDE
+The most intriguing challenge encountered during this project revolved around adopting a distinct approach to database design.
+Unlike the relational database paradigm, which emphasizes data relationships and normalization rules, NoSQL databases demand an application-centric approach.
+Here, the focus shifts towards optimizing data queries to suit the application's specific needs.